Elvis-Jekir/netflix_project/README.md

-# Investigating Netflix Movies - Analysis 🎬
+# Investigating Netflix Movies - Analysis - School Project🎬

-This project explores data from the Netflix catalog, analyzing content distribution over the years, producing countries, and the popularity of genres.
+This is an school project that explores data from the Netflix catalog, analyzing content distribution over the years, producing countries, and the popularity of genres.
 Using Python and data visualization libraries, i performed exploratory analysis to understand catalog trends and patterns.

 ## Table of Contents
 - [About the Project](#about-the-project)